Qiao919/ThesisTemplate-TUMA/ReadMe.md

      - No special steps are needed for initial compilation.
    - If compiling on your local machine:
      - Use following commands:
-       `pdflatex Glossary.tex`
+     - `pdflatex Glossary.tex`
-   -Remember to compile your LaTeX document regularly to check for any errors or formatting issues as you work on your thesis.
+    - Remember to compile your LaTeX document regularly to check for any errors or formatting issues as you work on your thesis.